 MWAA received the Final Battelle Report on November 16, 2012.
 WMATA provided a letter dated November 19, 2012 stating that "the Alstom Generation 4 track circuit is accepted for service provided the system fulfills the requirements of Project specifications section 16919 - ATC System Reliability, Availability, Maintainability and Safety Program".
 MWAA wrote Letter No. 07687 dated November 30, 2012 to DTP stating that "As a condition of acceptance, WMATA has requested copies of the documents reviewed by Battelle.
 The list of documents is attached.
 DTP is requested to provide copies of these documents, in electronic format, to the Airports Authority."
-Battelle and DTP continue to gather the documents requested for submission to MWAA and WMATA.
+Battelle and DTP gathered and submitted the requested documents to MWAA and WMATA on January 14, 2013.
+MWAA wrote Letter No. 07877 dated January 23, 2013 to WMATA stating "with the provision of the aforementioned documents to WMATA, the Airports Authority considers all of the tasks related to the Independent Review and Assessment of Alstom's Generation 4 Safety Analysis by Battelle to be complete."